 “The invention that changed the world forever!”

 William Bullock, creator of the rotary printing press, got his leg caught in one of his machines.
 I became necessary to amputate his leg, after which he died from gangrene.
 Bullock was killed by his own invention before he saw the results of all of his hard work.
 However, his invention did indeed change the world.

 When Australia introduced the cane toad to their land, they hopes that it would stop the overpopulation of the cane beetle.
 Instead, they started a whole new infestation: cane toads.
 That infestation did more damage than the cane beetle ever did.

 “Groups with guitars are on their way out.”

 On January 1, 1962, four men named John, Paul, George, and Ringo auditioned at Decca Records, performing 15 songs in just under an hour.
-Famous producer of the time Mike Smith said that they were nothing special and flat out refused to sign them.
-The group got the next audition they played, and went on to become The Beatles.
+Famous producer of the time Mike Smith said that they were nothing special, and flat out refused to sign them.
+The group was signed at the next audition they played, and went on to become The Beatles.

 Heartthrob James Dean made many political and professional statements about the trouble with driving cars fast, mostly aimed at his teenage fans.
-However, James Dean was killed in a car crash after going too fast.
+However, James Dean was killed in a car crash while driving too fast.